 Ocean conservation must happen on multiple scales.
 From regional Marine Protected Areas to the High Seas, all stakeholders should have access to free open source tools for effective ecosystem-based management.

-We develop methodologies and standards for issuing and verifying marine ecosystem credits that center around scientific integrity, equity and scalability.
-We partner with the Regen Network to register these ecological digital assets on open, transparent and decentralized ledgers.
+We are developing methodologies and standards for issuing and verifying marine ecosystem credits that center around scientific integrity, equity and scalability.
+Our open frameworks seek to advance the quality and scope of digital environmental assets, currently under developed in the ocean sector.

 Builds models for the outcome-based conservation finance of Marine Protected Areas